dcanetma/hodoandmarie-site/scaffolds/post.md

 # 'Vimeo Id video'
 # Set this value in case you want to feature a header video on the
 # project page.
 You can take it from the Vimeo video url.
+# In case, you don't want to publish a Video on Vimeo, but render the video template
+# use the '1' identificator for vimeoIDd.

 vimeoId: '334092219'

 # 'Square image for the project grid'